 Zooming in to find your MVA

-The Blue Sea Strategy instead looks at existing markets and it zooms in as much as possible to find a minimum viable audience.
+The Blue Sea Strategy instead looks at existing markets, and it zooms in as much as possible to find a minimum viable audience.

-As a whole new market is created the Blue Ocean player will be able to capture most of that market opportunity.
+As a whole new market is created, the Blue Ocean player will be able to capture most of that market opportunity.

-You go where existing players, can’t, won’t or are not able to go.
+You go where existing players can’t, won’t, or are not able to go.

-In a Blue Sea there is space for all
+In a Blue Sea, there is space for all

-That’s because the Blue Sea player will redefine value by going where the existing, established players can’t, perhaps because it would be too expensive for them, or not scalable at all.
+That’s because the Blue Sea player will redefine value by going where the existing, established players can’t, perhaps because it would be too expensive for them or not scalable at all.

 In a Blue Sea, price sensitivity is flipped upside-down

 In a Blue Sea Scenario, your smallest viable audience will be so keen to support your business, to be happy to pay you a premium price for your product, as soon as you keep it tailored to them.

-Look at the present and change it fora few
+Look at the present and change it for a few

-A Blue Ocean Strategy looks at the future, it envisions it and it builds it.
-A Blue Sea Strategy instead, looks at the past and it redefines it for the smallest audience that didn’t like how that future turned out to be.
+A Blue Sea Strategy, instead, looks at the past, and it redefines it for the smallest audience that didn’t like how that future turned out to be.

-However, when a company scales up it might bring to the end of value for its minimum viable audience.
+However, when a company scales up, it might bring to the end of value for its minimum viable audience.

 Therefore, as in a classic Crossing The Chasm scenario, the Blue Sea player will need to think through this option.